ibm-cloud-docs/resiliency/chaos-engineering.md

 We start with a hypothesis and craft a multi-step experiment to verify it.
 A workflow in LitmusChaos can have multiple serial and parallel steps.
 In the simplest case it has a pre-setup, inject fault step and post-clean step.
 We tailor the inject fault step as per each scenario.
 You can toggle between visual and yaml editor to incorporate security hardening requirements into `securityContext` section and switch the `chaosServiceAccount` from `litmus-admin` to one created for each experiment.

 Hypthosesis 1: Multiple replicas of a pod ensure resiliency from intermittent failures.
-We target 50% of the pods for deletion to simulate a pod crash and continue deleting new pods every chaos interval (2s) to simulate a long duration of chaos.
-During this time, no new pods start up to ready state.
-Resiliency probes in LitmusChaos allow us to verify our hypothesis and resiliency of the application, we use a continuous httpProbe that performs a HTTP Get or Post against a specified URL and compare against a specific response code.
+We target 50% of the pods of a specific microservice for deletion to simulate an application crash and continue deleting new pods every chaos interval (2s) to simulate a longer duration of chaos.
+During this time, affected pods do not start up to ready state.
+Resiliency probes in LitmusChaos allow us to verify our hypothesis and resiliency of the application, we use a continuous httpProbe that performs a HTTP Get or Post against the application service URL and expects a 200 response code.

-When the application has just 1 replica, the experiment completes but with a resiliency scope of 0/100 as the application is not continuously available.
+When the application has just 1 replica, the experiment completes but with a resiliency score of 0/100 as the application is not continuously available.
 Scaling up the deployment to 2+ replicas ensures that the experiment succeeds, thus proving our hypothesis.

-Hypthesis 2: Multiple replicas need to be spread across availability zones for zone level failures.
+Hypothesis 2: Multiple replicas need to be spread across availability zones for zone level failures.